TaxBit Review: Cryptocurrency Tax Software You Can Depend On

 The software avails an automated way of calculating and reporting taxes, oversees the synchronization of transaction data, calculates gains and losses, and claims capital losses while it is at it.
 To do this, the software avails an API integration system, which automatically pulls the user’s transaction history and cycles them through their tax engine.
 Note that the TaxBit software solely caters to crypto practitioners in the U.S. and would use IRS tax codes as guidelines for its tax reporting operations.
 The company is looking to extend its services to other countries like the UK, Canada, and Australia.

-TaxBit currently supports 4,200 cryptocurrencies/commodities/equities, a broad array of crypto exchanges/wallets, and all fiat currencies, so users can automatically link their crypto exchange/wallets to the TaxBit platform via APIs and process all of the transactions they had authorized.
+TaxBit currently supports 4,200 digital assets/commodities/equities, a broad array of crypto exchanges/wallets, and all fiat currencies, so users can automatically link their crypto exchange/wallets to the TaxBit platform via APIs and process all of the cryptocurrency transactions they had authorized.
 The platform also has a real-time portfolio tracking tool for users who want to see how each transaction they execute impacts their tax liabilities.
 If TaxBit does not support an exchange, users can capitalize on its automatic CSV conversion tool.
 However, API integration is a perfect choice, so it’s essential to verify that TaxBit supports your exchange before subscribing to any of its plans.

 TaxBit Plans and Pricing – How Much Does TaxBit Cost?